 Gain real-world experience in a professional setting.
 Business in the liberal arts majors often find internships that combine their majors and areas of interests.
 Recent internship sites have included:

 - Boston Red Sox

-Among the 150+ clubs and organizations at St. Lawrence, you’ll find many that involve the outdoors, wildlife and environmental advocacy, including:
+Among the 150+ clubs and organizations at St. Lawrence, you’ll find many that involve financial management, entrepreneurship, and fiscal policy, including: